 Romania’s banking sector: Facts & Figures

-The banking sector’s assets, which stand at €86.7 billion and which show the size of the funding granted to the economy, went up a factor of 30 in the last two decades.
+The banking sector’s assets, which were €91.8 billion, and which show the size of the funding granted to the economy, went up 30 times in the last two decades.

 The banking industry from Romania intends to contribute in the future to the sustainable development of Romania and to the Romanian society in general.
 During 2012-2016, the banking sector had a total contribution of 4.2% to Romania’s cumulated GDP.
 This goal could be achieved more quickly if there were a balanced and predictable legal framework and Romania’s convergence speed can be improved by the elimination of barriers at national level generated by the law-making process.